qaware/cloud-computing-th-rosenheim/04-provisionierung/exercise/README.md

 ### Step 7: Scale the managed nodes

 Scale the managed nodes to 3.
-Use the docker compose command 'up' with the '--scale' option (see https://docs.docker.com/compose/reference/up/).
+Use the docker compose command 'up' with the '--scale' option (see https://docs.docker.com/compose/reference/up/) or add the scale configuration to the docker-compose.yml

 Modify the 'hosts' file so that all 3 managed nodes can be provisioned and execute the provisioning.